robertosalata/RFID-Multiple-Authentication-Lock/README.md

 ## License

 This project is licensed under the terms of the MIT License.
-For more information, see the LICENSE file.